 The “animal medicines” are the most profound teachings about materia medica.
 They are included, partly because this is an advanced class and partly because they offer a constitutional basis for practice.

 We will be learning the pulse, tongue, facial, and other forms of evaluation on each other during the class.
 In addition, we will have a total of nine live sessions with volunteer clients; one on the second day and two on the third day of each weekend.
 We prefer people from outside the class in order to increase the number of pulses, faces, tongues, etc., available for examination.
-We hope to arrange two live in person and one online via Zoom per weekend, to demonstrate both in person and the increasingly common use of distance consultation.
-Volunteers can contact us at hello (at) wood herbs (dot) com
+If you would like to be a volunteer client please contact us at hello (at) wood herbs (dot) com

 Matthew Wood comments: